Today, it is going to be all about chicken poo. Not the best topic out there. I know.

 As you have seen, it is not easy to monitor the health of your chickens base on their poop alone.
 To confirm suspicions, you should also check other angles:

-If you are still not sure, do not hesitate to consult your vet.
+If you are still not sure, do not hesitate to consult a vet.
 It is better to be safe than sorry.

 You will see many treatments for all kinds of chicken diseases and problems on the net.
-We do not suggest following most of these treatments without consulting your vet, particularly if it includes making your chickens take some medicine.
+We do not suggest following most of these treatments without consulting a vet, particularly if it includes giving chickens medication.
 It could be more harmful than helpful in the long run.

 With that said, the following suggestions we will show you are not really treatments per se.
 If your chicken is not sick, the following suggestions should turn the poo of your chicken back to the regular: